UPDATED: AUGUST 10, 2023 | 2 MIN READ

 While insurance coverage is available for Americans with the lowest incomes, many fall into a gap of too much income to receive assistance and insufficient income to meet their needs.

 These individuals and families are among those that need insurance coverage the most, but there isn’t any assistance for them.
-Since they must choose between items to survive daily, they often forgo health insurance.
+They often forgo health insurance since they must choose between items to survive daily.

 Low income and poverty